Homap/ostrich_PAR_analysis/code/processing/README.md

     - Tajima's D
     - Site Frequency Spectrum (SFS)

-## Conversion of scaffold to chromosome coordinates
+## Z chromosome assembly in this study
 The Z chromosome assembly used in this study is composed of 12 scaffolds with the order as follows:

  - Order and length of Z scaffolds from Yazdi and Ellegren 2018